ComicSphinx/Retro-clocks/README.md

 ### Important
  * Do not try to launch it in the git bash.
 It will not work.
  * This app can heavily load the processor
+ * Even if you use 12 hour time format (am/pm), this app will show time in the 24 hour time.

 ## TODO
  * Need do better perfomance (while cycle consumes too much).